Shubhiuni16/Udacity_frontendNanoDegree_project4/README.md

 - Webpack Loaders and Plugins
 - Creating layouts and page design
 - Service workers
-- Using APIs and creating requests to external url
+- Using APIs and creating requests to external url.